Bike Hubs Bike Hubs

 Time to Thrive Charitable Trust (Triple Teez)

-Community Bike Hubs - Te Poka Pū Paihikara i tēnei Hapori
+Community Bike Hubs Project - Te Poka Pū Paihikara i tēnei Hapori

-A project to bring 9 new Bike Hubs to communities across Tāmaki Makaurau throughout 2023.
+A project to rapidly grow the bike hubs networks across Tāmaki Makaurau throughout 2023.

 Bikes are key tools to reduce pollution, increase accessibility, and support local economies.
 Auckland Transport wants to make it easy for people to cycle, as we look to deliver on our promise of better journeys for all Aucklanders.

-Ngā Tiriti Ngangahau – The Vibrant Streets programme is led by Auckland Council and designed to address emissions from our transport system and improve active modes access.
-This programme has co-funded Community Bike Hubs, noting it’s alignment to Te Tāruke-ā-Tāwhiri: Auckland’s Climate Plan, and key outcomes including:
+Community Bike Hubs has been co-funded by Ngā Tiriti Ngangahau – The Vibrant Streets programme, a joint Auckland Transport/Auckland Council programme and designed to address emissions from our transport system and improve active modes access.
+Community Bike Hubs were endorsed due to its alignment to Te Tāruke-ā-Tāwhiri: Auckland’s Climate Plan, and key outcomes including:

 • Safety – getting unsafe bikes fixed, upskilling riders, and sharing best practices